 As previously stated, the vast majority of personal travel by residents of the Region would continue to be by car in the future-regardless of the alternative.
-However, the additional transit service and more compact development patterns of Alternatives I and II would significantly increase the number of people that use alternative modes of transportation, with 211,000 transit trips (62 percent more than the Trend) and 597,000 bicycle and pedestrian trips (5 percent more than the Trend) under Alternative II, and 191,000 transit trips (47 percent more than the Trend) and 587,000 bicycle and pedestrian trips (3 percent more than the Trend) under Alternative I.
+However, the additional transit service and more compact development patterns of Alternatives I and II would increase the number of people that use alternative modes of transportation, with 211,000 transit trips (62 percent more than the Trend) and 597,000 bicycle and pedestrian trips (5 percent more than the Trend) under Alternative II, and 191,000 transit trips (47 percent more than the Trend) and 587,000 bicycle and pedestrian trips (3 percent more than the Trend) under Alternative I.

-Despite the increased use of alternative modes of transportation, automobile trips and vehicle miles traveled (VMT) would still increase under Alternatives I and II compared to existing numbers, largely because of the increase in households and population expected by the year 2050.
-Approximately 6.46 million daily automobile trips (1.7 percent fewer than the Trend) producing 17.3 billion annual VMT by 2050 (3.0 percent fewer than the Trend) are projected under Alternative II Approximately 6.50 million daily automobile trips (1.2 percent fewer than the Trend) producing 17.4 billion annual VMT by 2050 (2.2 percent fewer than the Trend) are projected under Alternative I. VMT per capita is projected to be approximately 7,600 annually under the Trend, and approximately 7,400 annually under Alternatives I and II.
-Although automobile trips, VMT, and VMT per capita are higher in 2050 than in 2011 under all three alternatives-with an average annual growth in VMT of 0.6 percent-much of this may be attributable to projected future increases in commercial travel, rather than increases in personal travel by the Region's residents.
+Despite the increased use of alternative modes of transportation, automobile trips and vehicle-miles of travel (VMT) would still increase under Alternatives I and II compared to existing numbers, largely because of the increase in households and population expected by the year 2050.
+Approximately 6.46 million daily automobile trips (1.7 percent fewer than the Trend) producing 17.3 billion annual VMT by 2050 (3.0 percent fewer than the Trend) are forecasted under Alternative II.
+Approximately 6.50 million daily automobile trips (1.2 percent fewer than the Trend) producing 17.4 billion annual VMT by 2050 (2.2 percent fewer than the Trend) are forecasted under Alternative I. VMT per capita is forecasted to be approximately

+Automobile trips and vehicle-miles of travel would increase under all alternatives, but more trips would be made using alternative travel modes under Alternatives I and II.
+7,600 annually under the Trend, and approximately 7,400 annually under Alternatives I and II.
+Although automobile trips, VMT, and VMT per capita would be higher in 2050 than in 2011 under all three alternatives-with an average annual growth in VMT of 0.6 percent-much of this may be attributable to projected future increases in commercial travel, rather than increases in personal travel by the Region's residents.